-The Harrisonburg Department of Public Transportation will be purchasing seven new buses this summer.
+The Harrisonburg Department of Public Transportation (HDPT) is constantly updating its fleet with modern, new buses.
 The new buses, in addition to the existing bus inventory, should significantly help JMU and the City of Harrisonburg meet the growing demand for public transportation.

 BRCC Shuttle — Travels around Rockingham and Augusta counties.